simp2music/horizeon-refactor/README.md

 ## Usage

-This one page website brochure can be used for any purpose it may serve.
-Simply swap out company logo/information you may need for it to match your business requirements.
+This page is is used to offer services that is relevant to search engine optimization, online reputation management, and social media marketing.

 ## Author Info